KenKundert/nestedtext/doc/file_format.rst

     #. start with a list item, string item or key item tag,
     #. start with ``[`` or ``{``,
     #. contain a dictionary item tag, or
-    #. contain Unicode leading spaces
+    #. contain leading ASCII spaces
-       (any Unicode spaces that follow the key are ignored).
+       (any ASCII spaces that follow the key are ignored).

     The tag is only used to determine the type of the line and is discarded leaving the key and the value, which follows the tag.
 The value takes one